TimDesanti/TimDesanti.github.io/docs/05-Power-Budget/Power-Budget.md

 ## Conclusions

 From the prepared Power Budget, we would need a 12V power source and a 12V power rail to allow the parts to function properly.
 The budget is mostly budget-friendly voltage-wise, besides the 12V regulator and motor that will consume more electricity.
 I believe using a wall adapter will solve this problem.
+May need capacitors to help with the current flowing through the components.

 ## Resouces